src-d/guide/talent/hiring_process.md

 - The interviews are the following:

 * Kickoff with the CTO, QA: to know the developer better.
 * Design interview: to see how the developer would design a solution to a given technical problem working with several of our engineers.
-In case of a developer being interviewed for the Infrastructure team, we have to make sure that this interview covers the specified needs for the team.
+Each team has specific needs that should be properly covered during this interview.
 * Logical thinking: to see how the developer solves an abstract problem in a logical way.

 - In case of rejection, the developer should be notified in person on the day by the lead of the corresponding team on why he was rejected.
 This should be a constructive discussion giving the developer as much insights as possible.